usdigitalresponse/univaf/docs/runbook/README.md

 Major components:

 - Most code runs in Elastic Container Service (ECS) as Docker containers.
-Everything runs in a single ECS *cluster*.
+Everything runs in a single ECS *cluster*. **(Note: UNIVAF has been shut down, and the ECS cluster does currently exist.)**
     - The main concept in ECS is a *task*, which you can generally think of as Docker container.
     - The API server is an ECS *service* (named `api`).
 A *service* is a set of long-running tasks that ECS keeps a certain number of instances running (so if one stops, ECS starts a new one, and keeps N copies running where N scales between an upper and lower limit based on resource usage).
     - Most other code runs as *scheduled tasks* in the same clauser as the API service.
 A *scheduled task* isn't actually a built-in feature of ECS, but is a well-known pattern — it's a *CloudWatch event* that is triggered on a schedule and that tells the ECS cluster to run a particular *task* — basically `cron` for Docker containers.
 Terraform is incredibly helpful by letting us make this pattern into a single, manageable configuration object.
         - Each loader source (e.g. `albertsons`, `krogerSmart`, `walgreensSmart`) is a separate task (see [`terraform/loaders.tf`](../../terraform/loaders.tf)).
 This lets us control the schedule and arguments for each source we pull data from in an organized way.
         - Other scheduled tasks are part of the `server` code and support its functions.
 For example, the `daily_data_snapshot_task` dumps a copy of the database each night into S3 as JSON files that are used for historical analysis.
-- CloudFront is used as a caching proxy in front of the API server.
 - The database is managed in RDS.
 - Historical log data is saved and made publicly accessible in S3.
 (A scheduled task in ECS runs nightly and is responsible for this.)
+- CloudFront is used as a caching proxy in front of the API server and in front of the S3 bucket with historical log data (as two separate CloudFront distributions).

 As much of the infrastructure as possible is managed in Terraform, but a few bits are set up manually: